An Algorithm for Detecting Intrinsically Knotted Graphs: Introduction

 Prior to this algorithm, finding new minor minimal IK graphs was quite difficult.
 Initially, the only known minor minimal IK graphs were $K_7$ and the thirteen graphs obtained from it by $\ty$ moves (\cite{cg}, \cite{ks}).
-About two decades later the list expanded to include $K_{3,3,1,1}$ plus the 25 graphs obtained from it by $\ty$ moves (\cite{foisy-D4}, \cite{ks}).
+About two decades later the list expanded to include $K_{3,3,1,1}$ and the 25 graphs obtained from it by $\ty$ moves (\cite{foisy-D4}, \cite{ks}).
 And a few years later Foisy \cite{foisy-oneMoreGraph} discovered one more minor minimal IK graph.
 These 41 graphs were the only minor minimal IK graphs known before this algorithm.
-With the aid of our algorithm, Goldberg, Mattman, and Naimi \cite{gmn} have found over 1600 new IK graphs, over 200 of which have been proven to be minor minimal IK.
-The algorithm has also helped us find knotless embeddings for some graphs that had previously resisted attempts to determine whether or not they are IK.
-For the graphs we worked on, our program typically took from less than a minute to less than a day to run on an average personal computer.
-A large portion of the time is usually spent on just finding all the cycles in the given graph; and a good predictor of computation time seems to be the number of edges in the graph.
-We found that for some graphs with about 30 or more edges, the program could take days (or much longer) to run.
+With the aid of our algorithm, Goldberg, Mattman, and Naimi \cite{gmn} have found over 1600 new IK graphs, most of which seem likely to be minor minimal, and over 200 of which have been proven to be so.
+And, judging from the ease with which these new graphs were found using the computer program, it seems there may be lots more minor minimal IK graphs.
+Thus, the obstruction set for the knotlless embedding property is much larger than it seemed (or was hoped) it might be a decade ago.
+This will hopefully give researchers some direction in what approaches to try (or, at least, not to try) in trying to classify IK graphs.
+Our algorithm was also used in \cite{gmn} in finding knotless embeddings for some graphs that had previously resisted attempts to determine whether or not they are IK.